dataswift/HAT2.0/README.md

 ### Customising development environment

 Your best source of information on how the development environment could be customised is the `hat/conf/dev.conf` configuration file.
-Make sure it is *enabled* in `hat/conf/activeHats.conf` -- such setup is not intended to be used in production, but becomes handy for local testing.
+Make sure you run the project locally with the configuration enabled (using the steps above) or it will just show you the message that the HAT could not be found.

+Among other things, the configuration includes:

+- host names alongside port numbers of the test HATs (bobtheplumber.hat.org:9000)
+- access credentials used to log in as the owner or restricted platform user into the HAT (the default password is a very unsafe *testing*)
+- database connection details (important if you want to change your database setup above)
+- private and public keys used for token signing and verification

 Specifically, it has 4 major sections: